vtqveant/tweets-geolocation/README.md

 #### Evaluation results

-Evaluation on a held-out dataset containing 10k samples resulted in MAE 1520.6 km, which is in line with the performance of the UnicodeCNN (Small) variant reported in (Izbicki et al., 2019).
+Evaluation on a held-out dataset containing 10k samples resulted in MAE 1520.6 km, which is in line with the performance of the UnicodeCNN (Small) variant reported in (Izbicki et al., Geolocating Tweets...
+2019).

 #### References